jjvsqz/cse15l-lab-reports/lab1.md

 juanj@BOOK-CJCG9LS1GL-MBP-3 ~/Desktop/lab1 %
 }
 ```
-The initial directory is set to /Users/juanj@BOOK-CJCG9LS1GL/Desktop/lab1.
+The initial directory is /Users/juanj@BOOK-CJCG9LS1GL/Desktop/lab1.
 Executing the ls command with the argument Hello.java results in the output displaying the specified file, Hello.java.
 This outcome aligns with the expected behavior of the ls command when used with a file as an argument, as it verifies the existence of the file and displays its name.
 No errors were encountered during the execution of the command.
 ## The cat Command
 The cat command is used to display the contents of a file.
 ## 1. cat with no argument